microboxlabs/nextjs-task-system/nextjs-task-system/README.md

    - The application includes a navbar for navigation and a dashboard page for viewing and filtering tasks.

 7. **Basic Authorization**

    - Admin users can access task creation and management pages, while regular users can only access their assigned task list.

+8. **Form Validation**

+   - Integrated form validation for login, task creation, and task editing, ensuring data integrity and user feedback on errors.

+### Technical Overview

+#### Frontend

+- **Framework**: React with TypeScript.
+- **State Management**: Zustand, with a centralized store (`tasksStore`) for managing tasks, loading states, errors, authenticated users, registered users, and notifications.
+- **Components**:
+  - **Navbar**: Responsive navigation with theme switching, user information display, and logout functionality.
+  - **TaskCard**: Displays key task details, including title, priority, due date, and assignee.
+  - **TaskList**: Organizes tasks by status (Pending, In Progress, Completed).
+  - **TaskForm**: Reusable form for task creation and editing, with integrated validation.
+  - **CommentsSection**: Allows users to view and add comments to tasks.
+  - **TaskDetails**: Combines task details and comments section for comprehensive task management.
+  - **Toast**: Displays success and error notifications.
+  - **LoginForm**: Handles user authentication with validation.
+- **Pages**:
+  - **Dashboard**: Displays tasks categorized by state, with filtering and sorting options.
+  - **Login**: Redirects users to the dashboard upon successful login.
+  - **CreateTaskPage**: Includes the validated task creation form.
+  - **TaskDetailsPage**: Displays task details and allows editing and commenting.
+- **Styling**: Tailwind CSS ensures a modern, responsive design adaptable to various devices.

+#### Backend

+- **API Routes**: Implemented using Next.js for CRUD operations and authentication:
+  - **GET /api/tasks**: Fetch all tasks.
+  - **GET /api/tasks/[id]**: Fetch a task by ID.
+  - **POST /api/tasks**: Create a new task with validation.
+  - **PUT /api/tasks/:id**: Update an existing task with validation.
+  - **DELETE /api/tasks/:id**: Delete a task by ID.
+  - **GET /api/users**: Fetch all users.
+  - **POST /api/auth**: Handle user authentication.
+- **Handlers and Adapters**: Used to encapsulate logic and normalize responses, ensuring reusability and maintainability.

+#### Utilities

+- **Helper Functions**: For making API requests with error handling and dynamic parameters.
+- **Error Management**: Utilities for validating data and handling exceptions in tasks and users.
+- **Validation**: Robust logic to ensure data integrity in forms and API requests.
+- **Task Utilities**: Contains functions for filtering and sorting tasks, as well as managing task-related data.

 ## Collaborators